 The Messages app lets your iPhone and iPad owning friends, family, and colleagues send you iMessages instead of SMS or MMS, thus avoiding carrier fees.
 Apple does this by detecting that you're both using iOS and then sending an iMessage instead of an SMS or MMS.
-If you stop using your iPhone, though, and switch to Android, Apple has to stop sending iMessages instead of SMS.
+If you stop using your iPhone and switch to Android, however, Apple has to stop sending iMessages instead of SMS.
 The best way to make sure Apple knows you've switched, and to make sure you don't miss any messages from those still using iOS, is to turn off iMessage before you go.

 - How to deactivate iMessage before switching from iPhone to Android

 - How to manually deactivate iMessage from Apple's servers